 To best utilize CRM technology, you need a customer-centric strategy.
 However, this strategy should be enabled by the technology, not the other way around.

-Your CRM shouldn’t be seen as a tactical advantage.
 The most successful organizations use their CRM as a strategic function across all areas of the business.
 This further helps to break down the barriers between sales, marketing and customer success teams.

 So, how do you define, integrate and execute a CRM strategy?